Rudy Lai

 1 updates

-Ford began AI trials to automate and enhance European electric vehicle production lines, improving assembly efficiency.
+Ford trialed AI-powered automated driving technology to enhance European electric vehicle production efficiency and assembly processes.

 2023 Q1